gigamonkey/grading/README.md

 `./grade-javascript-unittest.sh itp/geometric-functions/`.
 That fills a `db.db`
 in the assignment directory with scores that are then loaded into the main course db.

+## Java unit test assignments

+Step 1.
+Export student code to directory named for the assignment.
+With `repo one-file`.

+Step 2.
+Get the `assignment.json` file via the API https://bhs-cs.gigamonkeys.com/api/assignment/$assignentId and save it in the directory.
+(Should automate this in `javascript-unit-tests-questions.js`.)

+Step 3.
+Run the unit tests with `./test-java-files.sh` specifying the tester class and a list of files.
+Something like:

+  ./test-java-files.sh LoopIdiomsTester csa/loop-idioms/*/LoopIdioms.java

+Step 4.
+(Optional) find any directories with `broken.txt` in them and make minimal fixes necessary to get the code to compile.
+Then rerun `test-java-files.sh`.

+Step 5.
+Load scores with `./grade-java-unittest.sh` run from grading e.g.
+`./grade-javascript-unittest.sh itp/geometric-functions/`.
+That fills a `db.db`
+in the assignment directory with scores that are then loaded into the main course db.

+# Adding weights

+Use `weight-assignment.js` to assign a weight to one or more standards for an assignment by assignment id after the assignment has been created in the db.
+Scores for an assignment are only computed